-The Designated Lead for Safeguarding is Jeanette Lodge.
+The Designated Lead for Safeguarding will be the Chairman of the organization, presently Jeanette Lodge.

 Responding to Signs & Symptoms of Abuse

 DDC recognises that it has a duty to act on reports, or suspicions of abuse or neglect.
 It also acknowledges that taking action in cases of adult abuse is never easy.